rcsoccersim/rcsoccersim.github.io/docs/server-manual/overview.md

 is not required.
 However, if needed, a number of monitors can be connected to the server at the same time (for example if you want to show the same game at different terminals).
-For further details on the monitor please have a look at Chapter ref`cha-soccermonitor`.
+For further details on the monitor please have a look at Chapter [Soccer Monitor](./soccermonitor.md).

-//TODO fix ref`cha-soccermonitor`.
 ### The Logplayer

 The logplayer can be thought of as a video player.
 It is a tool that